wistia/wistia-open-docs/_posts/embed-options.md

 ## Using Embed Options

-### API and SEO Embed codes
+### API Embed codes

-Given a video with hashed ID `g5pnf59ala`, we can build an API or SEO embed code (using either the in-app embed workflow, or a [dynamic embed building approach]({{ '/embed-api' | post_url }}).
+Given a video with hashed ID `g5pnf59ala`, we can build an API embed code (using either the in-app embed workflow, or a [dynamic embed building approach]({{ '/embed-api' | post_url }}).